 This frosting is super easy to make.
 In fact, you only need a few ingredients that you probably already have on hand.

-Spread a thin layer on top of your favorite sugar cookie recipe, add sprinkles or additional stripes of color at your leisure, and let dry for 4-6 hours at room temperature before storing in an airtight container.
-Easy peasy!
+Spread a thin layer on top of your favorite sugar cookie recipe, add sprinkles or additional stripes of color at your leisure.

 What kind of icing do you use to decorate sugar cookies?